Types of trams: Low-floor

-Low-floor trams are now running in many cities around the world, including Adelaide, Amsterdam, Bratislava, Dublin, Gold Coast, Helsinki, Hiroshima, Houston, Istanbul, Melbourne, Milan, Prague, Sydney, Lviv and many others.
+Low-floor trams are now running in many cities around the world, including Adelaide, Amsterdam, Bratislava, Dublin, Gold Coast, Helsinki, Hiroshima, Houston, Istanbul, Melbourne, Milan, Prague, Sydney, Lviv, Warsaw and many others.

 The Ultra-Low Floor or (ULF) tram is a type of low-floor tram operating in Vienna, Austria, as of 1997 and in Oradea, Romania, with the lowest floor-height of any such vehicle.
 In contrast to other low-floor trams, the floor in the interior of ULF is at sidewalk height (about 18 cm or 7 inches above the road surface), which makes access to trams easy for passengers in wheelchairs or with baby carriages.
 This configuration required a new undercarriage.
 The axles had to be replaced by a complicated electronic steering of the traction motors.
 Auxiliary devices are installed under the car's roof.

 Most low-floor trams carry the mechanical penalty of requiring bogies to be fixed and unable to pivot.
 This creates undue wear on the tracks and wheels and reduces the speed at which a tram can drive through a curve.
 Some manufacturers such as Alstom deal with the issue by introducing partially high floor trams.
 Others, such as Škoda, developed pivoting bogies at the ends and with jacobs bogies between the articulations for the Škoda 15 T, but this solution proved expensive.